danielaperazapi/Where-is-the-math-in-the-Rubik-s-Cube-by-Daniela-G-Peraza-Pichardo/README.md

 ### PERMUTATIONS

 A permutation is a rearrangement of objects.
-For example, if we have four objects:

-(1,2,3,4)

-and rearrange them to

-(2,3,4,1)

-we obtain a permutation.
+As an example:

+(1 2 3)

+1→2,  2→3,  3→1

 Every move of the Rubik's Cube can be viewed as a permutation because it rearranges the positions of cubies.